 Examples

-- All other breaches
+- All other breaches.

-- Any other breach not falling within priority levels 1 and 2
+- Any other breach not falling within priority levels 1 and 2.

-Acknowledgement
+Acknowledgement of report

-Notification of taking enforcement action
+Notification of enforcement activity

-Within 35 working days
+35 working days

 When we will provide an update

-A letter is sent to the owner or occupier of the site in question and Officers may carry out an initial site visit, usually unannounced, to establish the facts.
 During this visit, the officer may speak with those involved in the alleged breach and, where appropriate, with the person who submitted the report, but this is not always the case and will depend on the specifics of the case.
-If further information is required, we may issue a Planning Contravention Notice to the owner/ occupier or request additional details from the reporter, such as photographs or monitoring records.

-Appendix 1 is a flowchart of the enforcement reporting process
+Appendix 1 is a flowchart of the enforcement reporting process.

-When a breach of planning control is confirmed, Leeds City Council will consider whether it is expedient to take formal enforcement action.
+When a breach of planning control is confirmed, we will consider whether it is expedient to take formal enforcement action.
 This decision is guided by national policy, which makes clear that enforcement powers are discretionary and should only be used when it is proportionate and in the public interest, which is a judgement of whether the costs and risks of taking formal enforcement action are justified by the seriousness of the alleged planning breach, and will reflect:

 - the seriousness of the breach